On existence of solutions to non-convex minimization problems: Abstract

 \section{Abstract}

-{ We provide some new sufficient conditions for the existence of solutions to a general problem of minimizing a proper closed function over a closed, possibly unbounded, set.
-We introduce a cone of retractive directions of a set, extend its definition to functions, and establish some basic relations for these cones.
-Using these cones, we provide sufficient conditions for the existence of solutions that require an asymptotically bounded decay of a function, and a certain relation for the cones of retractive directions of the constraint set and the objective function.
-Being only sufficient, our conditions are weaker than those of Theorem~3.4.1 of~\cite{auslender_teboulle_2002}, which provides both necessary and sufficient conditions for the existence of solutions.
-The advantage of our proposed conditions is in their tractable verification for some function classes.}
+{ We provide a unified framework for a systematic analysis of the existence of solutions to general nonconvex problems, relying on asymptotic and retractive cones for functions and sets.
+Using this framework we develop new necessary and sufficient conditions for the existence of solutions to a general problem of minimizing a proper closed function over a closed, possibly unbounded, set.
+Towards the result, we introduce cones of retractive directions for a set and a function, establishing some basic properties for them.
+We also investigate the relationships between the cone of retractive directions of a function and the cone of level sets of the function.
+Using the cones of retractive directions we provide necessary and sufficient conditions for the existence of solutions that require an asymptotically bounded decay of a function, and a relation between the cones of retractive directions of the constraint set and the asymptotic cone of the objective function.
+Finally we refine these conditions for more structured problems. }

 \keywords{Existence of Solutions, Nonconvex Problems, Optimization, Asymptotic Cone, Asymptotic Function}

 \counterwithin{figure}{section}

 \an#1{{#1}}